GrandpaScout/Figura-NBTExtractor/README.md

 &nbsp;
 # Other Information
-The extractor will as you if a model is a `player_model` type model if it finds a keyword belonging to it.
-If you say yes to the prompt, the parts will automatically move to the correct positions in the resulting blockbench model.
+The extractor will ask you if a model is a `player_model` type model if it finds a keyword belonging to it.
+If you say yes to the prompt, the parts will automatically move to the correct positions in the resulting Blockbench model.
 If you say no, the pivot points of those keywords will be set to `0,0,0` and the parts will be positioned around that pivot.

-Rotated parts are tricky since Figura can not tell between rotations from Lua and rotations from blockbench, because of that, the resulting model of any avatar that uses Lua to rotate parts will have the rotations that were applied to them the very tick it was uploaded.
+Rotated parts are tricky since Figura can not tell between rotations from Lua and rotations from Blockbench, because of that, the resulting model of any avatar that uses Lua to rotate parts will have the rotations that were applied to them the very tick it was uploaded.
 This usually will not cause problems unless you check the rotation of a part at the beginning of a script before rotating it in Lua.